-Companies trying to decide what vendor to select for the subsidiary-level ERP in a two-tier manufacturing ERP deployment should first see if their current providers
+Companies trying to decide what vendor to select for the subsidiary-level ERP in a two-tier manufacturing ERP deployment should first see if their current providers have software that might meet their needs, analyst Joshua Greenbaum said.

 Having two ERP solutions that are made by the same maker can stave off a lot of problems in the long run, according to Greenbaum, principal at Enterprise Applications Consulting, based in Berkeley, Calif.
 “The ability to maintain that first tier relatively as is and make modifications to the second tier is going to be a lot cheaper and easier,” he said.
 “That’s definitely the first place I would look.”